brucedkyle/architectures/docs/sustainableenterprise/energy.md

 According to a paper recommended by the United States Department of Energy:

 > One of the most lucrative areas for improving bottom line profitability is related to an organization`s costs for utilities and energy.
 Such things as gas, electric, water, and telephones are treasure chests of cost reduction opportunities.
 In the past, these items have been viewed as a fixed expense or basic mundane commodity.
 In recent years, these items have become a large portion of product cost and now must be examined on a continual basis.
-A formal income improvement program to capture and report on the savings is a requirement for remaining competitive in a global economy. <br>&mdash; [Utility and energy cost containment](https://www.osti.gov/biblio/273871)
+A formal income improvement program to capture and report on the savings is a requirement for remaining competitive in a global economy. <br>&mdash; From [Utility and energy cost containment](https://www.osti.gov/biblio/273871)

 ## Use cases

-- Pay less for energy
+- Impact the costs due to regrigerators, heating and cooling, and IT
-- Use less energy
+- Connected edge devices
 - Provide data to demonstrate energy cost containment results
 - Implement price controls and contractor benchmarking
 - Automate maintenance, repair, and operations tracking